Sub-principles

 - "Quantum numbers" describe orbital configurations

-- Atoms ARE solar system analogs at smaller scale
+- Atoms are solar system analogs at smaller scale

-Big Bang Cosmology vs. Eternal Self-Similar Universe
+3. Big Bang Cosmology vs. Eternal Self-Similar Universe

 Big Bang Theory: